PDLF chief urges PM to expose corruption in DRAP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In a letter dated August 28, Noor Mahar has urged the PM to order an investigation against all allegedly corrupt officers of DRAP through a Joint Investigation Team.
+In a letter dated August 28, Noor Mahar has urged the PM to order an investigation against all allegedly corrupt officers of DRAP, particularly its acting Chief Executive Officer Sheikh Akhter Hussain, through a Joint Investigation Team.
 The PDLF chief, who filed numerous applications against corruption in DRAP during the PML(N) government’s tenure and proactively highlighted the issue in the print and electronic media, has accused the FIA of having given a clean chit to the CEO of DRAP in exchange for a huge bribe.

 Noor Mahar has claimed having been silenced by FIA and DRAP, “which operated hand-in-glove and registered false, fabricated and mala fide cases” against him, nominating him in around 100 FIRs.
 They did so “not only to keep the applicant silent, but also to make an example of any person who dares highlight the culture of corruption in DRAP,” he has accused.
 FIA, he has alleged, would rather file FIRs against applicants complaining against DRAP, than DRAP itself.
 “Although we, as watchdogs, filed many applications highlighting corruption in DRAP, no government or Law Enforcement Agency (LEA) took any step against it,” he has maintained.